vznh/documix/README.md

 - 🌐 **URL Scraping**: Load documentation directly from any website
 - 📁 **File Upload**: Support for PDF, Markdown, and text files
-- 🧠 **Semantic Search**: Powered by embeddings for accurate document retrieval
+- 🧠 **Semantic Search**: Powered by embeddings (OpenAI or local Ollama) for accurate document retrieval
 - 💬 **AI Chat Interface**: Chat with your documentation using state-of-the-art LLMs
 - 🚀 **Multiple LLM Options**: Support for OpenAI, Groq, and local models via Ollama
 - 🔄 **Persistence**: Save and restore your chat sessions